Real Estate Letter of Intent (LOI) (4)

 How It’s Used

-Generally speaking, the purpose of a real estate LOI is for a buyer, lease applicant, or their broker to make an offer to buy or lease property.
+Generally speaking, the purpose of a real estate LOI is for a buyer, lease applicant, or broker to make an offer to buy or lease property.
 An LOI is less binding than a formal agreement, allowing more room for negotiation and backing out.

 LOI to Purchase Property

 An LOI to purchase real estate is often drafted by the buyer following a viewing of the property and a discussion of terms with the seller.
-Once the letter has been delivered to the seller, the parties can negotiate and the buyer can clarify terms as needed.
-When both parties agree to the basic terms of the revised letter, they will sign the document and draft a purchase agreement.
+Once the letter has been delivered to the seller, the parties can negotiate, and the buyer can clarify terms as needed.

 LOI to Lease Property